 - Looking for the source selection area

-Here are few steps to conduct an effective procurement management plan;
+Here are a few steps to conduct an effective procurement management plan;

 To keep the roles and responsibilities apart the boundaries are defined to run a project smoothly without interruption and hassle.
 Read more RACI Matrix.

 Creating a Schedule

 A procurement management plan requires efficiently scheduling the processes of the project right according to the timeline of the project.

 Proper scheduling will help you to know the demands at the right time.
 More on Project Scheduling.